Food Insecurity

 According to the ALICE Report by United Way of Illinois (2022), "More than 1 million households in Illinois struggle to afford the basic necessities of housing, child care, food, transportation, health care, & technology."

-Eagles' Nest is open from 11 a.m. - 1 p.m. on Tuesdays and Wednesdays and by appointment.
+Whether you need to grab a quick snack to get through the day or get a bag of groceries, sign in at Eagles Peak to choose from an array of canned foods, shelf-stable foods, cereals, snacks, and non-perishable goods.
+Eagles Peak will be open from 11 a.m. - 1 p.m. on Wednesdays and Thursdays and by appointment.
 It is located inside the Counseling Center, CTC-202R.
 Current IVCC students, students enrolled in Illinois High School Diploma classes, and students enrolled in English as a Second Language classes can visit the Food Pantry once per week.

-Complete this form to request an appointment outside of the standard hours.
+Scroll to the bottom of the page to schedule an appointment outside of the open hours.

 Other resources